 M-Commerce for Black Friday 2018: Mobile Website vs App

-First off, there’s no point building an app for the sake of it.
+First off, there’s no point in building an app for the sake of it.
 Run in the opposite direction of any agency that tells you otherwise.
-If it can be done in your mobile website, then it should be part of your mobile website.
+If it can be done on your mobile website, then it should be part of your mobile website.

 So many big brands hold back features from their mobile website or stifle development on purpose.
-Instead, choosing to herd their users to download their app.
+Instead, they choose to herd their users to download their app.
 Often because they’re desperate to spam push notifications down their customers’ throats.

 This doesn’t work.
 Any short-term gains you win won’t outweigh the damage it does to your brand in the long-term.
 So, make sure your mobile website is fully functional and supports as much of the customer journey as possible.

 Your consumer app should enhance your customer journey, not replace it.
 This means making the most of mobile in ways that websites can’t efficiently.
 Taking advantage of device features like location, the camera and push notifications.
 This is why 58% of millennials prefer purchasing through apps over websites.3

 For example, look at the way Amazon uses customers’ cameras below.
 This isn’t just using mobile for mobile’s sake.
 Instead, it’s combining emerging technology (artificial intelligence and image recognition) with mobile to enhance Amazon’s customer journey.

 Imagine you’re standing in a store, deliberating over whether to purchase an item or not.
 You could try typing the item description into Google and start jumping from comparison site to comparison site.
 Or, you could pull out your phone, point it at the item and Amazon will tell you if you can get it cheaper.
 (With a very convenient link to add it to your Amazon Pantry basket).
 So, using mobile and emerging technologies, Amazon is capturing customers while they’re in the competition’s store!